geotools/geotools/docs/user/library/xml/internal/bindings.rst

     }

-  In the above example all of the work is done in the getProperty method.
+  In the above example all of the work is done in the ``getProperty`` method.
 This is often the case.
 However there are situations where the encode method is necessary.

   * For types with "open-ended" or "extensible" content ( think AbstractFeatureType from the GML schema ).
 Since the content is open ended the schema does not contain the necessary information to retrieve the property
   * For types with "mixed" content ( i.e. can have child elements and text ).
-In this situation the child elements can be encoded with getProperty, and the text content can be be encoded in encode.
+In this situation the child elements can be encoded with ``getProperty``, and the text content can be be encoded in encode.

 .. note::